 - 2021, Ohio: $10,002,200 Verdict.
 A baby girl was born comatose.
 She suffered respiratory distress, a nuchal cord, asystole, cyanosis, and multi-organ failure.
 The girl died shortly after being delivered.
 Her autopsy revealed perinatal asphyxia, hypoxic-ischemic encephalopathy, and meconium aspiration syndrome.
 The girl’s parents alleged that the hospital staff’s negligence caused her death.
 They claimed its staff failed to discontinue oxytocin, address fetal distress, and failed to perform a C-section.
 The parents received a $10,002,200 jury verdict.

 - 2020, Virginia: $11,500,000 Settlement.
 A baby boy was born in a Naval hospital.
 He suffered from meconium aspiration syndrome.
 The boy was also cyanotic and asystolic.
 He immediately underwent ventilation and intubation.
 However, the hospital staff did not use an aspirator.
 The boy’s hypoxia worsened.
 He developed cerebral palsy.
 The boy experienced cognitive and motor impairments.
 He required constant supervision.
-The boy’s parents alleged that the hospital staff’s negligence caused his permanent injuries.
+The boy’s parents hire a malpractice lawyer and alleged that the hospital staff’s negligence caused his permanent injuries.
 They claimed they failed to treat meconium aspiration syndrome, prevent permanent brain damage, and provide appropriate care.
 The parties agreed to an $11,500,000 settlement.

 - 2019, California: $2,500,000 Settlement.
 A newborn boy suffered meconium aspiration syndrome, hypoglycemia, neonatal encephalopathy, metabolic acidosis, and neonatal encephalopathy.
 He underwent whole-body cooling, mechanical ventilation, and intubation.
 The boy sustained permanent brain injuries.
 He received neurological development support and attended a special needs school.
 The boy’s mother alleged that the hospital staff’s failure to timely deliver him caused permanent injuries.
 This case settled for $2,500,000.

 - 2018, Michigan: $8,000,000 Settlement.
 A baby girl was born via emergency C-section.
-She suffered meconium aspiration syndrome, neonatal encephalopathy, metabolic acidosis, multi-organ failure, persistent pulmonary hypertension, and thrombocytopenia.
+She suffered from meconium aspiration syndrome, neonatal encephalopathy, metabolic acidosis, multi-organ failure, persistent pulmonary hypertension, and thrombocytopenia.
 The girl developed spastic quadriplegia.
 She experienced left esotropia, seizures, speech delays, cognitive delays, and behavioral disorders.
 The girl spent over two weeks in the hospital.
 Her family alleged negligence against the hospital.
 They claimed its staff failed to timely treat her.
 This case settled for $8,000,000.

 Getting a Lawyer for Your Birth Injury Case